psyBeth/Airbnb-Clone/client/README.md

+# TODO
+-

+# toolbox (will be edited)
+- yarn
+- vite
+- tailwind css
+- react-router-dom

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.